SleeplessByte/media-types-ruby/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)
 [![Maintainability](https://api.codeclimate.com/v1/badges/6f2dc1fb37ecb98c4363/maintainability)](https://codeclimate.com/github/SleeplessByte/media-types-ruby/maintainability)

 Media Types based on  scheme, with versioning, views, suffixes and validations.
-Integrations available for [Rails](https://github.com/rails/rails) / ActionPack and [http.rb](https://github.com/httprb/http).

 This library makes it easy to define schemas that can be used to validate JSON objects based on their Content-Type.